Approximation of sheaves on algebraic stacks

+The main theorem will follow from the previous two propositions together with the following factorization result.
+For our main theorem we will only apply it to a smooth and representable morphism (the presentation of a stack).

-\begin{theorem} Let $\map{f}{X}{Y}$ be a faithfully flat morphism of finite presentation with geometrically reduced fibers (e.g., $f$ smooth).
-If $X$ is semi-noetherian, then so is $Y$. \end{theorem} \begin{proof} For simplicity, let us first describe the smooth case, which is the only case we need for the main theorem.
-Consider the connected fibration $X\to \pi_0(X/Y)\to Y$~\cite[6.8]{laumon} or~\cite[Thm.~2.5.2]{romagny_components-in-families}.
-Then $\map{g}{X}{\pi_0(X/Y)}$ has smooth geometrically connected fibers and $\map{h}{\pi_0(X/Y)}{Y}$ is \etale{}, representable and of finite presentation, but not necessarily separated.
-In particular, $g$ is pure.
+\begin{theorem}[{\cite[6.8]{laumon},\cite{romagny_components-in-families}}] Let $\map{f}{X}{Y}$ be a faithfully flat morphism of finite presentation with geometrically reduced fibers (e.g., $f$ smooth) between algebraic stacks.
+Then there exists an open substack $U\subseteq X$ and a factorization $f|_U=h\circ g$ such that \begin{enumerate} \item $g$ and $h$ are faithfully flat of finite presentation; \item $h$ is representable and \etale; and \item $g$ has geometrically integral fibers. \end{enumerate} In particular, $g$ is pure.
+If $f$ is smooth, then $g$ is smooth and we can take $U=X$. \end{theorem} \begin{proof} First assume that $f$ is smooth.
+Consider the connected factorization $X\to \pi_0(X/Y)\to Y$, which is described for morphisms of schemes in~\cite[6.8]{laumon} and for an algebraic stack over an algebraic space in~\cite[Thm.~2.5.2]{romagny_components-in-families}.
+Since the construction commutes with base change, it generalizes to our situation as well.
+In this factorization $\map{g}{X}{\pi_0(X/Y)}$ is smooth with geometrically connected fibers and $\map{h}{\pi_0(X/Y)}{Y}$ is \etale{}, representable and of finite presentation, but not necessarily separated~\cite[Thm.~2.5.2 (i), (ii)]{romagny_components-in-families}.

-In the general case we instead use the irreducible component fibration of Romagny~\cite[Thm.~2.5.2]{romagny_components-in-families}.
+In the general case we use the functor of irreducible components of Romagny.
 The \emph{unicomponent locus} $U\subseteq X$ is the subset of points that belong to exactly one irreducible component of their fibers.
-It is open and quasi-compact and there is a factorization $U\to \Irr(X/Y)\to Y$ where the first morphism has geometrically reduced and irreducible fibers and the second is surjective \etale{}, representable and of finite presentation.
-Note that $U\to \Irr(X/Y)$ is faithfully flat and pure and that $U$ is semi-noetherian.
+It is open and quasi-compact and there is a factorization $U\to \Irr(X/Y)\to Y$ where the first morphism has geometrically integral fibers and the second is surjective, \etale{}, representable and of finite presentation~\cite[Thm.~2.5.2 (i), (iii)]{romagny_components-in-families}. \end{proof}